I have to admit, I found this to be truly shocking.

 Fluoride Is So Dangerous That I Regularly Warn Savers Against It

-I think it’s so important to get the word out about fluoride that I wrote The Missing Link, a report on the dangers of fluoride in drinking water.
+I think it’s so important to get the word out about fluoride that I wrote the Osteoporosis Hydration Protocol, a report on the dangers of fluoride in drinking water.
 This detailed report is included free with the Osteoporosis Reversal Program, because I felt it was crucial to inform Savers of the detrimental effects of fluoride on bone health and overall health.

 Evidence-Backed Science: Fluoride Is Detrimental To Bone Health